LRDT Staff Team

 The heart and soul of LRDT is the fantastic team that work here.
 As we are a small charity, hardly any of us are full time employees, but instead come in around our other jobs, businesses and projects to pull together as a team, all of us are very willing to get stuck in to what ever is going on.

-Cleo became Marketing Manager in September 2020 and is responsible for providing the look and feel of our many different projects, getting the word out about them all along with LRDT as a whole.
-She is also in charge of our website, social media and has redesigned all our branding.
+Christie started with us in 2021 and is now responsible for providing the look and feel of our many different projects, getting the word out about them all along with LRDT as a whole.
+She is also in charge of our website & social media platforms.
+You may see her out and about engaging with other organisations and our local community.

 Carole Packman